Seattle, Washington 98101

 As of this writing in Seattle we have two Living Building Challenge Buildings (out a total of four in the entire United States) and one Seattle Deep Green building under construction.
 Seattle does have a fair number of LEED-certified buildings, but at 85% of current code, the energy-conserving bar is set very low for City-required (for City projects over 5,000 SF) LEED Silver, and four out of five of those LEED Silver buildings will have to be renovated by 2050 if we are going to achieve carbon neutrality.
 (Yes, virtually all.
 Stockholm Environment Institute's Carbon Neutral Plan for Seattle postulated that 80% of Seattle's building stock would have to be renovated to something like Passivhaus standard-- that is, to 10% of current energy code--by 2050.)

 How can we encourage projects that meet that carbon neutral goal NOW; that do not have to be expensively renovated within the next 37 years?
 I suggest a new program similar to Brussells' Exemplary Buildings program, combined with Passivhaus.

-Neither the City of Seattle Climate Action Plan to achieve carbon neutrality by 2050, nor Nick Licata's Resolution 31400, establishing a Sustainable Building Advisory Board for the City of Seattle, make any mention of Passive House.
+Neither the City of Seattle Climate Action Plan to achieve carbon neutrality by 2050, nor Nick Licata's Resolution 31400, establishing a Green Building Advisory Board for the City of Seattle, make any mention of Passive House.

 Passive House (Passivhaus) is the approach to designing ultra-low-energy residential, commercial and institutional buildings that reduces energy used in heating and cooling to 10% of code, and total energy use to 30% of typical.
 In Europe it is widely supported by governments and widely implemented (in 37,000+ buildings!)--all for costs comparable to conventional construction.